CVEProject/researcher-working-group/README.md

 5.6.1 R informs the channel of the assignment (notably, before publishing).
 At this point, no other CNAs shall assign without additionally discussing with R and with R's agreement.
 This is another message type (Dibs-Confirm?).
 A comment on the Dibs-Request issue.
 Close the issue?
 Tags and resolutions would probably help.

-5.6.2 R MUST act fast.
+5.6.2 R (or whichever CNA has DIBS) MUST act fast.
 No sandbagging.
-If some timeout (2 hours?) is reached, Dibs reopens?
+If some timeout (8 hours?) is reached, Dibs reopens?
 Or Root / CNA-LR takes over?

 5.6.3 After (or as part of) informing the channel, R closes the GitHub issue.